 This SWPPP will be amended to include site-specific post-construction stormwater practices prior to construction.
-The amended SWPPP will detail the proposed post-construction stormwater practices which will be utilized to treat and control runoff from the Facility per the requirements of the General Permit.
+The amended SWPPP will detail the proposed post-construction stormwater practices, which will be used to treat and control runoff from the Facility per the requirements of the General Permit.
 The post-construction stormwater control practices will provide water quality volume treatment, runoff reduction, and will control the volume and rate of the stormwater runoff.
-The stormwater design will utilize green infrastructure practices such as reduction in clearing and grading, utilizing open spaces, and locating development in less sensitive areas to the maximum extent practicable.
-Anticipated stormwater practices may include vegetated swales and level spreaders.
+The stormwater design will use green infrastructure practices such as reduction in clearing and grading, using open spaces, and locating development in less sensitive areas to the maximum extent practicable.
+Anticipated stormwater practices may include vegetated swales, infiltration basins, level spreaders, and sand filters.
 The proposed post-construction stormwater practices will be designed in accordance with the requirements of the General Permit, the SSESC, and the New York State Stormwater Management Design Manual.